Great Retreat (Serbia): Kosovo offensive, 10–24 November

 Approximately 300,000 Serbian soldiers and between 50,000 and 60,000 refugees found themselves gathered in Kosovo, the last defensible area before a possible retreat.
-The region held deep symbolic significance for Serbian national identity, and many saw the moment as part of a broader historical cycle, recalling the 1389 Battle of Kosovo, the 1813 collapse of the First Serbian Uprising, and the recent victories of 1912 and 1913.
+The region held deep symbolic significance for Serbian national identity, and many saw the moment as part of a broader historical cycle, recalling the 1389 Battle of Kosovo, the 1813 collapse of the First Serbian Uprising, and the recent victories of the Balkan Wars in 1912 and 1913 respectively.

 By mid-November, Serbian forces had reached Pristina ahead of their pursuers but were unable to break south due to the Bulgarian Second Army's blockade at Kaçanik Gorge.
 This prevented a link-up with French forces under General Maurice Sarrail in Salonika.
-The Central Powers, led by Field Marshal August von Mackensen, aimed to trap the Serbian army in Kosovo and force a final, decisive battle.
+The Central Powers, led by Field Marshal August von Mackensen, aimed to trap the Serbian Army in Kosovo and force a final, decisive battle.
 The severing of the Niš–Skopje–Salonika railway further isolated Serbia from its allies, worsening the situation.
-Field Marshal Putnik attempted to concentrate his forces at the Kosovo field, but Serbian defences were rapidly deteriorating.
+Field Marshal Putnik attempted to concentrate his forces at Kosovo field, but Serbian defences were rapidly deteriorating.

-As Serbian forces retreated, the Austro-Hungarian Luftfahrtruppen, that until then provided air support to the Austro-Hungarian army and communications between the German Eleventh and Bulgarian First Armies, began bombing both military positions and civilian refugee columns, marking one of the first recorded cases of aerial bombardment against civilians.
+As Serbian forces retreated, the Austro-Hungarian Luftfahrtruppen, that until then provided air support to the Austro-Hungarian Army and communications between the German Eleventh and Bulgarian First Armies, began bombing both military positions and civilian refugee columns, marking one of the first recorded cases of aerial bombardment against civilians.
 Albanian armed groups launched guerrilla attacks on isolated Serbian detachments, seeking revenge for past Serbian military actions in Kosovo after its annexation in 1913.
-The entire Bulgarian army, supported from the north by parts of the Eleventh German Army, now advanced against the Serbs.
+The entire Bulgarian Army, supported from the north by parts of the Eleventh German Army, now advanced against the Serbs.

 On 23 November, following intense fighting, the Serbian lines collapsed.
 Pristina and Mitrovica fell to the Central Powers, and the Serbian government abandoned Prizren, its last wartime capital in Serbia.
-The Serbian army, now reduced to around 220,000 soldiers and accompanied by 80,000 refugees, had little choice but to retreat toward Montenegro and Albania.
+The Serbian Army, now reduced to around 220,000 soldiers and accompanied by 80,000 refugees, had little choice but to retreat toward Montenegro and Albania.

 The Serbian leadership considered three options: capitulation and a separate peace, a final defensive battle, or retreat.
 While a counteroffensive was briefly discussed, the decision was made to withdraw rather than surrender.
-The only available route for retreat led southwest and northwest, across the Korab and Accursed Mountains mountain ranges in Albania and Montenegro, part of the Dinaric Alps, where elevations exceeded 6,000 feet (1,800 m) and harsh winter conditions had already set in.
+The only available route for retreat led south-west and north-west, across the Korab and Accursed Mountains mountain ranges in Albania and Montenegro, part of the Dinaric Alps, where elevations exceeded 6,000 feet (1,800 m) and harsh winter conditions had already set in.
 The Serbian government, led by Prime Minister Nikola Pašić, Prince Regent Alexander, and the Supreme Command under Field Marshal Radomir Putnik, ordered a general withdrawal.
-The plan was to regroup in exile, reorganise the army, and continue the war with Allies support.
+The plan was to regroup in exile, reorganise the army, and continue the war with Allied support.